cerb/cerb.github.io/recipes/twilio/send-sms.md

 ## Enable the Twilio plugin in Cerb

-If the Twilio plugin isn't already enabled, you can [follow these instructions](/plugins/twilio#installation) to install and configure it.
+Verify that the [Twilio plugin](/plugins/wgm.twilio/) is installed and enabled.

 ## Create the bot behavior in Cerb